degory/ghul-dev/src/control-flow.md

 The try-catch-finally-yrt block in ghūl consists of four parts:

-* try: The block where code that might throw an exception is placed.
+* try block: the block where code that might throw an exception is placed.
+* exception to catch: exceptions that are assignment compatible with this class will be caught and control will enter the catch block
-* catch: This block catches and handles exceptions.
+* catch block: this code block catches and handles exceptions.
 It takes an exception variable and a type.
-* finally: This block is executed after the try and catch blocks, regardless of whether an exception was thrown or not.
+* finally block: this code block is executed after the try and catch blocks, regardless of whether an exception was thrown or not.
 It is typically used for clean-up code.
-* yrt: Marks the end of the try-catch-finally block.

 ```ghul
 try